agoramachina/HUDbeat/README.md

 As of 02-10-2020, live EEG data can be sent to turtles, midi, or smart lights.
 As of 08-14-2021, data can now be live streamed and plotted on the terminal.
-Future updates will focus on integrating the Pi with the Arduino and other modules.
+Future updates will focus on midi/osc/sound and integrating the Pi with the Arduino and other modules.

 .scad and .stl files can be found on agoramachina's Thingiverse page in the HUDbeat collection: https://www.thingiverse.com/agoramachina/collections/hudbeat